 2026 Advocacy Priorities

-The below set of 1-year priorities (2026) were voted on and approved unanimously at the November 2025 Board Meeting.
-They compliment the organization's ongoing Advocacy Principles as outlined here and enable the staff of Lowcountry Local First to act swiftly towards policy or regulatory opportunities that align within the approved priorities and principles.
+The below set of 1-year priorities for 2026 compliment the organization's ongoing Advocacy Principles as outlined here and enable the staff of Lowcountry Local First to act swiftly towards policy and regulatory opportunities that align within.

 1. Advance Small Business Anti-Displacement Support & Policy

-Establish a framework to protect local business tenants from displacement.
+Establish a framework to protect local business tenants from construction- and gentrification-related displacement.

-- Develop a regional Small Business Anti-Displacement Task Force composed of commercial developers and municipal partners.
-This task force will examine best practices from other communities and develop a small business tenant resource toolkit.
+• Tactic: Develop a regional Small Business Anti-Displacement Task Force composed of commercial developers and municipal partners.
+This task force will examine best practices from other communities and develop an on-demand small business tenant toolkit of resources.

 2. Expand Municipal Partnerships and Regulatory Reform